Data Centers in Slovenia

 Natural Disaster Risk

-Slovenia has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-This makes it one of the safer locations in the region for critical infrastructure.
+Slovenia has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+The country's infrastructure and emergency response capabilities are well-regarded, providing a stable environment for critical IT assets.